Get

 4. Wait for a Response

 It might take some time for the organization to get back to you.
-During this time, they will be reviewing your application and contacting your references.
+During this time, the staff will be reviewing your application and contacting your references.
 They may also try to set up a call to ask you a few more questions.
 If all goes well, they will notify you that your application has been accepted.
 They will then send you a registration packet.

 5. Confirm Your Spot